NorthCoastChurch/IT-Policy/Policy-26-Workstation-Configuration-Security.md

 **Responsibilities**

-North Coast Church’s VP of IT has the overall responsibility for the confidentiality, integrity, and availability of North Coast Church data.
+North Coast Church’s Director of IT has the overall responsibility for the confidentiality, integrity, and availability of North Coast Church data.

-Other IT staff members, under the direction of the VP of IT, are responsible for following the procedures and policies within IT.
+Other IT staff members, under the direction of the Director of IT, are responsible for following the procedures and policies within IT.

 **Supported Technology /R**